-- The tenant must pay the rent on time. - Keep the house/flat clean and tidy. - Make sure the house/flat is used to live in, not to run a business from or rent out rooms to other people for a short time. - Advise the landlord as soon as possible of any damage or repairs that are needed. - The tenant has to repair or pay for the repair of any damage caused deliberately or carelessly by the tenant or tenant's guests.
-If it is not the tenants fault the landlord should pay. - Make sure that there are no more than the maximum number of people (if specified in the Tenancy Agreement) living in the house/flat at any one time.
-(NB: This does not apply to short term visits from your friends, boyfriend/girlfriend, parents etc.). - When they leave, the tenant must remove all of their goods and leave the house/flat clean and tidy.
-Remove all the rubbish, return all keys etc. and leave the premises with all the chattels as provided by the landlord e.g.; light fittings, curtains, carpet, rugs, kitchen appliances etc. - Allow the landlord reasonable access to show prospective tenants, buyers through the property. - Pay all bills relating to electricity, gas, telephone, and metered water (if provided for in the Tenancy Agreement) - Check with the landlord before having a pet.
-Many landlords will not allow dogs or cats
+- Pay the rent on time. - Keep the house/flat clean and tidy. - Make sure the house/flat is used to live in, not to run a business from or rent out rooms to other people for a short time. - Advise the landlord as soon as possible of any damage or repairs that are needed. - Repair or pay for the repair of any damage caused deliberately or carelessly by the tenant or tenant's guests.
+If it is not the tenants fault then the landlord should pay. - Make sure that there are no more than the maximum number of people (if specified in the Tenancy Agreement) living in the house/flat at any one time.
+(NB: This does not apply to short term visits from your friends, boyfriend/girlfriend, parents etc.). - Remove all of their goods and leave the house/flat clean and tidy.
+Remove all the rubbish, return all keys etc. and leave the premises with all the chattels as provided by the landlord e.g.; light fittings, curtains, carpet, rugs, kitchen appliances etc. - Allow the landlord reasonable access to show prospective tenants, buyers through the property. - Pay all bills relating to electricity, gas, telephone, and metered water (if provided for in the Tenancy Agreement) - Check with the landlord before getting a pet.
+Many landlords will not allow dogs or cats.